In this article:

 These topical remedies are widely acknowledged on Internet forums and have been effective for a number of general users, but there is little to no scientific evidence to confirm their safety or potency.
 So, guaranteed results are not expected after using these remedies and it is recommended to consult your doctor before trying any of them.

 Here are some of the most commonly used ingredients that can help treat tinea versicolor:

 - Consume fruits and vegetables that are replete with immune-boosting nutrients such as vitamins A, C, and E, minerals, and antioxidants to help your body fight the infection.

 - Add probiotic foods to an overall wholesome, well-balanced diet.
 Probiotics are beneficial strains of bacteria that aid gastrointestinal functioning and boost immunity.
 (6) Some of the best dietary sources of probiotics include yogurt and fermented foods such as kimchi, sauerkraut, miso, kefir, kombucha, and tempeh.
-If you can’t derive your required intake through foods alone, you can ask your doctor to put you on probiotic supplements that contain high concentrations of the good bacteria.
+If you can’t derive your required intake through foods alone, you can ask your doctor to put you on probiotic supplements that contain high concentrations of good bacteria.